HI6Cypher/HI6ToolKit/README.md

     ```python
     from hi6toolkit import Sniff, DoS_SYN, DoS_UDP, DoS_HTTP, SendEmail, Listen
     ```
-- Note : in KEYSfile, passwords must saperate with space like this
-    ```text
-    examplepassword helloworld unknownpass pass12345 12345admin...
-    ```

 - Exception :
     To send TCP/IP packet we need raw socket with `socket.IPPROTO_TCP` that we have limitations :\ on raw socket in some Windows versions(XP, Vista, 7,...)